-We at The Church of St. Michael & St. George believe that Stewardship is not only a very practical discipline, but also a profoundly spiritual experience that affects all aspects of our daily lives.
+We at The Church of St. Michael & St. George believe that Stewardship is not only a very practical discipline but also a profoundly spiritual experience that affects all aspects of our daily lives.
 Once we embrace Stewardship as a way of life, we find that our lives become markedly different.
 A new spirit of generosity and sharing influences our relationships.
 The call to Stewardship is intimately linked to the Lord’s invitation, “Come, follow me.”
 As disciples of Jesus Christ, we are beneficiaries of God’s grace.
-We are responsible for nurturing God’s gifts and sharing of our time, talent, and treasure generously.
+We are responsible for nurturing God’s gifts and sharing our time, talent, and treasure generously.

-Planned Giving is a term commonly used to describe a wide variety of giving vehicles that allow you to give to charitable organizations during your lifetime or after your death, while meeting your current income needs and also providing for your heirs.
+Planned Giving is a term commonly used to describe a wide variety of giving vehicles that allow you to give to charitable organizations during your lifetime or after your death while meeting your current income needs and also providing for your heirs.
 Planned Giving is a viable option for donors at all income levels and is vital to the continuing operation of our Church and its ministries.
-Depending on how a planned gift is structured, it may allow you receive a stream of income for life, earn higher investment yield, and reduce your capital gains and estate taxes.
+Depending on how a planned gift is structured, it may allow you to receive a stream of income for life, earn a higher investment yield, and reduce your capital gains and estate taxes.
 To learn more about Planned Giving, please contact Alexis Posnanski at 314.721.1502, #4044, or by email.

 What is Planned Giving?

 Simply put, Planned Giving is making a gift now to be received by the Church at a later date.
 It can be a gift of securities, real estate, tangibles, cash, or virtually anything of value and in any amount.
 One does not need to be wealthy to make a gift of lasting value.
 Bequests can be either restricted or unrestricted.
 Income from all gifts is used by the Board of Trustees of the Endowment Fund in a number of important ways, including:

 - To foster maintenance and modify the physical structure of the Church